Jena-Thaipham/SpotifyAPI_Music/Case Study.md

 1. **Emerging vs. Famous Artist Profiles:**
    While Famous artists have higher follower counts and larger catalogs, Emerging artists can achieve comparable popularity, indicating rising influence despite lower audience reach.

-2. **Playlist Exposure Opportunities:**
+2. **Playlist Exposure Challenges:**
-   The follower gap metric reveals significant potential for Emerging artists to gain visibility through playlists owned by high-follower accounts.
+   The follower gap metric shows that playlist owners typically have fewer followers than the Emerging artists featured.
+This indicates that the current playlists may provide limited exposure benefits to the artists, suggesting a need to target playlists managed by users with larger audiences to boost artist visibility effectively.

 3. **Productivity & Trend Dynamics:**
    Yearly trends show Emerging artists steadily increasing album and track releases, with rapid growth in followers and popularity over time.